 Why would we ever need to do this?
 To illustrate, suppose u=⎣⎡u1u2u3u4⎦⎤, and that we’d like to compute the product ATu.
 (Note that u must be in R4 in order for ATu to be defined, unlike x∈R3 in the product Ax).
 Then:

 This is a linear combination of the rows of A, where the weights are the components of u.
-Remember, the standard product Ax is a linear combination of the columns of A, so the transpose helps us if we want to compute a linear combination of the rows of A. (Equivalently, it helps us if we want to compute the dot product of the columns of A with u – see the “Two Pictures” note from earlier in this chapter.)
+Remember, the standard product Ax is a linear combination of the columns of A, so the transpose helps us if we want to compute a linear combination of the rows of A. (Equivalently, it helps us if we want to compute the dot product of the columns of A with u – see the linear combination interpretation section of Chapter 5.1.)

 The transpose also gives us another way of expressing the dot product of two vectors.
 If u and v are two vectors in Rn, then uT is a row vector with 1 row and n columns.
 Multiplying uT by v results in a 1×1 matrix, which is just the scalar u⋅v.